Uta Hagen: Career

 Hagen was cast, early on, as Ophelia by the actress-manager Eva Le Gallienne.
-From there, Hagen went on to play the leading ingénue role of Nina in a Broadway production of Anton Chekhov's The Seagull which featured Alfred Lunt and Lynn Fontanne.
-It was 1938; Hagen was just 18.
-This experience left an indelible mark on the young actress, as she later reflected, "My next job was Nina in The Seagull, [her Broadway bow] with the Lunts, on Broadway.
-That sounds incredible, too.
-They were an enormous influence on my life."
-She admired "their passion for the theatre, and their discipline.
-It was a 24-hour-a-day affair, and I never forgot it—never!"
+Hagen went on to play (at age 18) the leading ingénue role of Nina in a Broadway production of Anton Chekhov's The Seagull with Alfred Lunt and Lynn Fontanne.
+"The Lunts," she later stated, "were an enormous influence on my life."
+She admired "their passion for the theatre, and their discipline."
 The New York Times' critic Brooks Atkinson hailed her Nina as "grace and aspiration incarnate."

-She played George Bernard Shaw's Saint Joan (1951) on Broadway, and Desdemona in a production which toured and played Broadway, featuring Paul Robeson as Shakespeare's Othello and her then-husband José Ferrer as Iago.
-She took over the role of Blanche DuBois in A Streetcar Named Desire for the national tour, which was directed not by Elia Kazan who had directed the Broadway production but by Harold Clurman.
-Hagen had had a revelatory experience when she first worked with Clurman in 1947.
+She played George Bernard Shaw's Saint Joan (1951) on Broadway, and Desdemona in a production which toured.
+Later she acted with Paul Robeson in Shakespeare's Othello; her then-husband José Ferrer was Iago.
+She took over the role of Blanche DuBois in A Streetcar Named Desire for the national tour, which was directed by Harold Clurman.
 In Respect for Acting, she credited her discoveries with Clurman as the springboard for what she would later explore with her husband Herbert Berghof: "how to find a true technique of acting, how to make a character flow through me."
 She played Blanche (on the road and on Broadway) opposite at least four different Stanley Kowalskis, including Anthony Quinn and Marlon Brando.
-Through interviews with her and contemporary criticism, the report is that Hagen's Blanche refocused the audience's sympathies with Blanche rather than with Stanley (where the Brando/Kazan production had leaned).

 Primarily noted for stage roles, Hagen won her first Tony Award in 1951 for her performance as the self-sacrificing wife Georgie in Clifford Odets' The Country Girl.
 She won again in 1963 for originating the role of Martha in Edward Albee's Who's Afraid of Virginia Woolf?.
-In 1981 she was elected to the American Theater Hall of Fame and in 1999 received a "Special Lifetime Achievement Tony Award."
+In 1981 she was elected to the American Theater Hall of Fame and in 1999 received a "Special Lifetime Achievement Tony Award".